MaibornWolff/codecharta/gh-pages/_docs/07-01-new-to-code.md

 # Branching / Releasing

 We create Pull Requests to the `main` branch after implementing a feature or fixing a bug.
 There is no release or development branch.
 We never push on `main` directly.
 Please take a look at our [contributing guidelines](https://github.com/MaibornWolff/codecharta/blob/main/CONTRIBUTING.md) before you start committing.
+When updating your branch, we prefer using a rebase instead of merging to keep the commit history clean.

+# Code Style Guide

+Besides the rules enforced by our linter, we do not follow a set of defined style guidelines for our code.
+Just try to make your code readable and follow common best practices.

 # GitHub Actions